Chrastek/DE2-electrocity-measuring-project/README.md

 converts to an ADC.
 However, the current sensor has a 2.5V offset, which means that at 2.5V the current is 0A. and then it calculates either positive or negative depending on the voltage.

+### Capacitance:
+This method of measurement calculates how long it takes for the capacitor to reach 63.2% of its maximum voltage.
+Capacitance can be easily calculated by following formula :
+C = TC / R

+ *    TC = time constant period in seconds

+ *    R = resistance in ohms

+ *    C = capacitance in farads (1 microfarad (ufd) = .000001 farad = 10^-6 farads )

+In the end, this measurement was heavily inaccurate due to part value tolarences and construction of board it self.
+So we measured 3 differently sized capacitors and according to the system of equations on line 319 of our code, we managed to achieve somewhat accurate results.
+On the oled display the value in uF is displayed with +-20uF accuracy.

 ![image](images/current_measurement.png)